afarhan/ubitxv6/README.md

 # Installing on Your Radio

 There are plenty of tutorials on how to upload sketches to Arduino Nanos.
 Just search for them.
-Addtionally, Ashhar created a video explaining the process specifically for uBiTX6: https://www.youtube.com/watch?v=3n_V3prSJ_E
+Addtionally, Ashhar created a video explaining the process specifically for uBiTX v6: https://www.youtube.com/watch?v=3n_V3prSJ_E

-I developed this code using the Arduino IDE 1.8.9 toolchain, with -Wall and -Wextra compiler options turned on, so it should compile on newer or older versions, but may result in slightly different binary output sizes.
+I developed this code using the Arduino IDE 1.8.9 toolchain, with -Wall and -Wextra compiler options turned on.
+Arduino IDE 1.8.13 was reported to compile too big (see https://groups.io/g/BITX20/topic/75008576), but this should be resolved in this project's tag R1.5.1.

 # Personalized Callsign